Blood Death Knight Talents Guide

 Death’s Echo

-Never take these:
+Never take these

-Blood Scent and Suppression
+Blood Scent

 Proliferating Chill

-Chains of Ice is a button you almost never ever press as Blood, so spending a talent on Proliferating Chill point to make it hit an additional target is worthless and should be avoided at all costs.
+Chains of Ice is a button you almost never ever press as Blood, so spending a talent point on Proliferating Chill to make it hit an additional target is worthless and should be avoided at all costs.

 Death Pact